AI-POWERED DOCS

 - Save

-That's it.
 The camera now outputs pass/fail on every capture.

-Advanced mode (Node-RED)
+Use Advanced mode whenever:

 Things you can build:

-- Time-series analysis: "Have 7 of my last 10 parts failed?
-Alert the supervisor"
+- Time-series analysis ("Have 7 of my last 10 parts failed?
+Alert the supervisor")

 - Custom dashboards: Pareto charts, trend visualizations, production metrics

-- Communication protocols: RS232, RS485, MQTT, HTTP/HTTPS to external systems
+- Communication protocols: RS232, RS485, MQTT, HTTP/HTTPS, OPC-UA

 Build flows instantly with Auto-Integration Builder